 Dr Darvill says it’s important to distinguish between PMS-related low mood and an underlying disorder such as anxiety or depression.
 “Keeping a menstrual diary over a couple of cycles can be useful to establish that low mood is cyclical and not pervasive.
 It can also be useful in evaluating your response to treatment.”

-“Cognitive Behavioral Therapy (CBT) is a type of counseling that has been shown to be as effective as antidepressants in managing low mood associated with PMS.”
+“Cognitive Behavioural Therapy (CBT) is a type of counselling that has been shown to be as effective as antidepressants in managing low mood associated with PMS.”

 There are other options too.
 A study found that women who took a krill oil supplement reported a significant reduction of up to 69% in their PMS symptoms.
 The women took part in a 3 month trial and their symptoms returned when the study ended and they stopped taking the supplement.